 When the permanent crown is ready, the temporary is removed, and the new crown is cemented over your prepared tooth or teeth.

-While crown can last a very long time, it’s life span depends on the amount of “wear and tear” the crown is exposed to, how well you follow good oral hygiene practices, and your personal mouth-related habits.
+While dental crowns can last a very long time, it’s life span depends on the amount of “wear and tear” it’s exposed to, how well you follow good oral hygiene practices, and your personal mouth-related habits.
 You should avoid such habits as grinding or clenching your teeth, chewing ice, biting fingernails, and using your teeth to open packaging.
-The most important step you can take to ensure the longevity of your crown is to practice good oral hygiene.
+The most important step you can take to ensure the longevity of your dental crown is to practice good oral hygiene.
 Crowns sometimes come loose or fall out if the teeth or bone holding it in place are damaged by dental disease.
-Keep your gums and teeth healthy by Brushing with fluoride toothpaste twice a day and flossing daily.
-Also see your dentist and hygienist regularly for checkups and professional cleanings.
+Keep your gums and teeth healthy by brushing with fluoride toothpaste twice a day and flossing daily.
+Also, see your dentist and hygienist regularly for checkups and professional cleanings.

 The cement can sometimes wash out from under the crown.
 This allows the crown to become loose, and bacteria to leak in and cause decay to the tooth that remains.
 If a crown feels loose, please contact our office.